civol/HDLRuby/README.md

 ### Immediate values

 The immediate values of HDLRuby can represent vectors of `bit`, `unsigned`, and `signed`, and integer or floating-point numbers.
 They are prefixed by a `_` character and include a header that indicates the vector type and the base used for representing the value, followed by a numeral representing the value.
 The bit width of a value is obtained by default from the width of the numeral, but it is also possible to specify it in the header.
-In addition, the character `_` can be put anywhere in the number for increasing the readability, it will be ignored.
+In addition, the character `_` can be put anywhere in the number to increase the readability, but it will be ignored.

-The vector type specifiers are the followings:
+The vector type specifiers are the following:

  - `b`: `bit` type, can be omitted,